daeunyeo/Sleep-Stage-Classification-with-Multimodal-Biosignals/README.md

 <img width="1389" height="593" alt="18  rem shap eng" src="https://github.com/user-attachments/assets/98a3bf3f-98f5-4827-833f-c9df24be2ac9" />

 EOG contribution to REM prediction: **4× higher than Resp** across all test epochs.
-Resp ranked last in every sleep stage — quantitatively supporting its exclusion.
+Resp ranked last in every sleep stage, quantitatively supporting its exclusion.

 ---

 ## 5. Lightweight Wearable Feasibility

 The algorithm was initially framed around a sleep eye mask form factor.
-However, the same 2-channel (EEG Fpz-Cz + EOG) configuration is equally realizable in a forehead patch or other compact wearables, as the feature design is channel-combination-based rather than form-factor-specific.
+However, the same 2-channel (EEG Fpz-Cz + EOG) configuration is equally realizable in a forehead patch or other compact wearables, as the feature design is channel combination based rather than form factor specific.

 EEG Fpz-Cz + EOG achieves equivalent performance to a 4-channel setup at 1.5% accuracy cost.
 This 2-channel configuration is physically realizable in compact wearable form factors: